What you need to know about intermittent fasting

 Tea, both green and black, contains some caffeine, which proves to influence your fasting.
 Brewed green tea has 28 mg of caffeine per 8 oz., whereas the black one has even more, 47 mg.
 Caffeine is usually not harmful if its intake makes up 400 mg a day.
 Nevertheless, caffeine tolerance varies, depending on a person’s health, lifestyle, and habits.
 Hence, people who regularly suffer from headaches and anxiety should not consume caffeine in great amounts (4).

-Caffeine drinks might aggravate your anxiety and add to your alertness.
+Caffeinated drinks might aggravate your anxiety and add to your alertness.
 As a result, ingesting too much caffeine can interfere with your sleeping and complicate your fasting (5).
 During your fasting periods, you should get enough sleep in order not to yield to the temptation to break the fast.
 Likewise, your healthy, 8-hour sleep counts as fasting, making it easier to wait for the much-anticipated eating window.
-Indeed, drinking caffeine beverages might impact your circadian rhythm, perturbing your body functioning (9)
+Indeed, drinking caffeine beverages might impact your circadian rhythm, perturbing your body functioning.
+(9)

 Additionally, caffeine can result in the increase of both the systolic and diastolic blood pressure by up to 10 mmHg if you ingest more than 250 mg caffeine a day.
 Furthermore, caffeine can be rather harmful after a lengthy fast.
 If you have fasted for 10 hours and then consume 150-300 mg of caffeine, your urinary calcium excretion might subsequently increase (8).
 Thus, there is a chance that drinking a lot of tea during the eating window can eventually result in you having hypercalciuria.